AyoSal/argocd-apimops/README.md

 ![Image of screenshot](/media/all-apps-phase1-2.png)

+# Validation

-after this is done you can now begin some testing as shown in the links below.
+after this is done you can now begin some testing as shown below

 Test API Key Enforcement Now we have created an APP in Apigee and have an API Key, we can use the following command to send a request to the Gateway using the API key to test API key enforcement.